 It was swell having Melissa Gilbert and Timothy Busfield — two honest-to-goodness Hollywood celebrity movers and shakers — living amongst us.
-But all good things must come to an end, and so it is that Gilbert and Busfield, the most famous people who ever called Howell home, have packed up and left Livingston County after sweeping in and taking my downtown Howell neighborhood by storm almost exactly five years ago.
+But all good things must come to an end, and so it is that Gilbert and Busfield, the most famous people who ever called Howell home, have packed up and left Livingston County with long distance movers after sweeping in and taking my downtown Howell neighborhood by storm almost exactly five years ago.

 Yes, dear reader, Gilbert and Busfield are leaving our community and heading to the Big Apple.